 But the music of Tabaran opened a door for me – that door remains wide open to this day.
-One of the PNG musicians who appeared on the album is George Telek, He’s been making music with PNG string bands since the 70s, and by 1990, had become a very big name on the local music scene.
+One of the PNG musicians who appeared on the album is George Telek He’s been making music with PNG string bands since the 70s, and by 1990, had become a very big name on the local music scene.
 David Bridie and his fellow members of Not Drowning Waving were in PNG to work with local musicians around George’s home town near Rabaul, in East New Britain province.
-George recorded his song Abebe for the Tabaran album, where it appeared preceded by a spoken word introduction in Tok Pisin – the lingua franca of PNG – and an essential thing in a country that’s home to over 800 languages.
+George recorded his song Abebe for the Tabaran album, where it appeared preceded by a spoken word introduction in Tok Pisin – the lingua franca of PNG – and an essential thing in a country where about 800 languages are spoken.

 Listen to David and George talk about how they met, the ins and outs of the PNG-Australia relationship, the Wantok Musik Foundation, and more.